 Victoria Benodi has over thirty years experience working in a variety of industries, from retail and restaurants to high tech and defense contractors.
 She first learned the Gordon Model at the age of 15, and since then has successfully used it with CEOs, employees, and toddlers.
 The views expressed in the Blogging with Benodi column are solely those of Victoria Benodi, and are not coached, endorsed, or an any way represent Gordon Training International, Leader Effectiveness Training (L.E.T.), or their representatives.

 Steve Crandall is President of Crandall Partners, an organizational development consulting practice.
+He is also L.E.T.
+Master Facilitator since 1981.
 He has over 30 years of Human Resource and Management Development experience, and has used the Gordon model in his workshops and classes throughout his career.
 The perspectives expressed in Mr. Crandall’s Blogs are of his own making, and do not represent those of Gordon Training International or its representatives.

 Scott Seroka is a one of 29 Certified Brand Strategists in the U.S. and a Principal of Seroka, a family-owned brand development and strategic communications firm in Brookfield, WI serving the mortgage, manufacturing and professional services industries.
 In addition to building, enhancing and rehabilitating brands, Scott also works with entrepreneurs and CEOs to structure and maintain cultures of continuous improvement and operational excellence.